Knowing how to conquer fear is crucial when you want to live switched-on.

 Modern Society Has Intensified Our Fears

 Modern society has intensified fears and desires in irrational ways.
-The instincts that once upon the time, helped us survive in the Savannah have been grabbed hold of by marketing, social media, and the news cycle.
+Once upon a time, the instincts that helped us survive in the Savannah have nowadays been grabbed hold of by marketing, social media, and the news cycle.

 These different external expectations can make it hard to stay in touch with our intrinsic motivations.
 As a result, many of us spend our lives in a weakened and intimidating state.
 And living in fear is no way to be if you want to succeed.